Our floxed CDKL5 mice for conditional knockout studies are now available from the Jackson laboratory for free distribution and share.

 Grant Period and Payments

-Investigators may request support for multiple years but Awards made by IFCR are usually funded one year at a time.
+Investigators may request support for multiple years, but Awards made by IFCR are usually funded one year at a time.
 The Principal Investigator acknowledges that subsequent years of funding are contingent on submission of a non-competitive progress report, the achievement of agreed upon milestones, as well as the availability of funding by IFCR.
-All grant payments are made semi-annually.
+Grant payment terms are outlined in the funding approval letter under payment schedule.

 Research Proposal and Indirect Costs